Tips for Choosing the Best Water Sandals

 CASUAL PADDLERS often opt to go shoe-free on the water, but, hey, you still need to get your SUP or boat to that lake, river, or ocean.
 And going barefoot doesn’t feel too awesome on gravel, rocky coastline, or hot pavement.
-For footwear, think light, and easy to stash, rinse off, and get on and off, such as the Kona flip-flop, the Waimea H2 sandal for men, the Bali sandal for women, or the UNEEK slide.
+For footwear, think light, and easy to stash, rinse off, and get on and off, such as the Kona flip-flop, the Waimea H2 sandal for men, and the Bali sandal for women.

 FOR MORE EXTREME PADDLING, SUCH AS WHITEWATER KAYAKING AND RAFTING, features that offer foot support and protection become more important.
 Think about how much you’ll push against foot braces or wedge your foot into the side of the raft for leverage.
-The full-coverage water shoe, McKenzie II, or a snug-fitting sandal, such as the EVOFIT ONE, are good rafting choices that will stay on your feet in wild waters and technical maneuvering.
+A snug-fitting sandal, like the EVOFIT ONE, is a good rafting choice that will stay on your feet in wild waters and technical maneuvering.
 If you capsize, the last thing you want to look for is a lost shoe.
 And, with rafting or portaging while kayaking, you also need to consider the underwater terrain.
 The Clearwater sandal or Whisper sandal are good overall choices, with good ground feel for finding your footing.

 BEST FOR FISHING